#

 "Bring Your Love To Me" had overdubs added for the Moonglow 245 release in June 1966, the original mix can be found on the "Gold" CD compilation and the later overdubbed version, although edited, can be found on the "Anthology 1962-74" and "Moonglow Years" CD compilations.

-Listen to "If You'll Lying, You'll Be Crying"
+Listen to "If You're Lying, You'll Be Crying"

 Final Moonglow limited release single